zestze/chit-cpp/README.md

 # Chit Client and Server

+## current status
+- making changes to project structure, make shared headers available to client and server
+- make a test subdirectory in each folder
+- make shared into a library
+- make sure CMake works
+- make note that files that represent a class are capital, and others are lowercase

 ## Summary

 Chit is a simple chat service, written in C++11 that is based on a super simplified version of IRC.